If you have two passports, and one of them is British, it’s important to know what the rules are when it comes to traveling to the USA under the VWP.

 If you are travelling to the USA with ESTA and just have one nationality/passport, as it stands there is no reason to believe you will encounter any issues upon arrival in the USA.
 Whilst Mr Trump has put this block in place for countries that are deemed ‘high risk’, every country that participates in the Visa Waiver Programme has expressly been assigned as ‘low risk’, and so have no reason to expect major issues in the coming months.

-In any case, it’s a good idea to apply for ESTA online as soon as you know you will be travelling to the USA.
+In any case, it’s a good idea to apply for the VWP as soon as you know you will be travelling to the USA.
 The online ESTA application process takes around ten minutes to complete, and the result of your application is sent to you by email within 24 hours.

 Travelling to the United States?
 Do you have your pre-planning checklist in order?
 Visit our ESTA Guide for more information about obtaining your travel permit.
 We'd love to hear from you.
 Send us your comments or questions for travel assistance.